postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 Huh, apparently XGBoost isn't as good we originally thought!
 In this case, a simple linear regression did significantly better than all the others.
 It's hard to know which algorithm will perform best given a dataset; even experienced machine learning engineers get this one wrong.

-With PostgresML, you needn't worry; you can train all of them and see which one does best for your data.
+With PostgresML, you needn't worry: you can train all of them and see which one does best for your data.
 PostgresML will automatically use the best one for inference.

 ## Conclusion

 Congratulations on becoming a Machine Learning engineer.
 If you thought ML was scary or mysterious, we hope that this small tutorial made it a little bit more approachable.

-Keep exploring our other tutorials and try some things on your own.
+This is the first of many tutorials we'll publish, so stay tuned.
 Happy machine learning!